Trump set to discuss biofuels Thursday with USDA, EPA: sources

 Farmers and biofuel producers have complained that Trump is favoring the oil industry at their expense.
 Over the past month, several biofuel plants announced shutdowns or production cutbacks, including the largest U.S. ethanol producer POET.

-On Thursday, American GreenFuels, owned by Kolmar Americas, said it was slashing output by 50 percent in fourth quarter, citing pain from waivers and a biodiesel tax credit that expired and has not been renewed.
-“Enough is enough,” said Raf Aviner, President of Kolmar Americas in a statement.
+On Thursday, American GreenFuels, owned by Kolmar Americas, said it was slashing output by 50% in fourth quarter, citing pain from waivers and a biodiesel tax credit that expired and has not been renewed.

+“Enough is enough,” Raf Aviner, president of Kolmar Americas said in a statement.
 “We cannot justify buying more feedstock under these market conditions.”

 Refiners and some academics dispute the contention that waivers have decimated ethanol demand, and the industry and its allies have fought to keep the waivers intact.

 On Thursday, North America’s Building Trades Unions (NABTU) sent a letter to Trump supporting waivers, saying they significantly reduced costs for refineries and alleviated a threat to thousands of jobs.

-Renewable fuel credits for 2019 rose on Thursday morning, trading at 16.5 cents each, up from 14.75 cents each the previous session, traders said.
+Renewable fuel credits for 2019 traded at 16.5 cents apiece throughout the session on Thursday, up from 14.75 cents each on Wednesday, traders said.
 The credits have steadily climbed from trading at 11 cents apiece two weeks ago as refiners sought to actively buy in the market.

-Reporting by Humeyra Pamuk in Washington and Stephanie Kelly in New York; additional reporting by Jarrett Renshaw in XXXX; Editing by Chizu Nomiyama and David Gregorio
+Reporting by Humeyra Pamuk in Washington and Stephanie Kelly in New York; additional reporting by Jarrett Renshaw; Editing by Marguerita Choy and David Gregorio